fmistdev/tdl-front/DONE.md

 Some ESLint rules conflict with Prettier ones, so Prettier has published an eslint-config that disables those rules.
 Run the following

     npm install -D eslint-config-prettier

+## persistance

+Todo in indexed DB

+Bloc note persistence in local storage

+no persistence for set list

+## version management

+version should be set manually in package.json

+pre-build script (launched on build) extract version from package.json and update the file public/version.json which is retrieved by dedicated service to be injected and displayed in the app